 Do the Gorgeous Artist’s Drive

-The rest of the drive is beautiful as well, and you can pull off the road in some spots to explore the canyons.
+The rest of the drive is beautiful as well, and you can pull off the road in some spots to explore the hills and canyons.

 Check Out the Devil’s Golf Course